Externships combine legal placements with a classroom component to help students get the most from their experience.

 Students placed at the Massachusetts Department of Revenue work directly with Legal Division attorneys handling cases involving state taxation of individuals, corporations, and other entities.

-Students work with a judge in the Massachusetts Appeals Court, assisting in drafting judicial decisions and observing oral arguments.
+Students work with judges in the First Circuit Court of Appeals, the Massachusetts Supreme Judicial Court and the Massachusetts Appeals Court, assisting in drafting judicial decisions and observing oral arguments.

-Students work with Massachusetts Superior Court judges in both civil and criminal proceedings.
+Students are placed with justices of the U.S. District Court, Massachusetts Superior Court, Boston Municipal Court, Juvenile Court, and Land Court in civil and criminal proceedings.